Applies to managed Chrome Browsers on Windows, Mac, and Linux.

 Apply the policies to the target machines.
 Depending on your network's configuration, this may require time for the policy to propagate, or you may need to propagate those policies manually via administrator tools.

-- Download Google Chrome.
+- Download Google Chrome Bundle.

 - Open the bundle.

-- Find the resources folder.
+- Find and open the Resources folder.

 - Find a file called com.google.Chrome.manifest inside.